-Application of these criteria would remove about 75% of the parcels as potential redevelopment sites, with 1,410-346 parcels remaining.
-Assuming each parcel would redevelop to maximize the potential on site (four units), the net increase would be 4,266 038 units or an average yield of just above three units per parcel.
+Application of these criteria would remove about 75% of the parcels as potential redevelopment sites, with 1,410 parcels remaining.
+Assuming each would redevelop to maximize the potential on site (four units), the net increase would be 4,266 units or an average yield of just above three units per parcel.
 However, property owners' interest in redevelopment, which is not measurable, is the most critical factor in determining the realistic yield in the Incremental Infill area.
-The list of potential properties is further reduced based on comments submitted by specific property owners who had expressed intent to be excluded from the list.
-Overall, 10099 parcels have been removed by requests from property owners, leaving a remaining list of 1,2476 parcels.

-According to data collected for a study conducted by UCLA, which examines the trend of recycling in single-family neighborhoods 2, Culver City could potentially expect
+According to data collected for a study conducted by UCLA, which examines the trend of recycling in single-family neighborhoods 20, Culver City could potentially expect 109 market feasible units per 1,000 eligible parcels for recycling.
+Therefore, the 1,410 eligible parcels could be expected to generate 154 market feasible units.
+While the City's Incremental Infill concept encourages the inclusion of affordable units in recycling activities, this Housing Element conservatively assumes about 1/3 of the net new units as moderate income units and the remaining as above moderate income units.